ebs-universe/pysamloader/README.rst

 ``pysamloader`` is distributed under the terms of the `GPLv3 license <https://www.gnu.org/licenses/gpl-3.0-standalone.html>`_ .
 A copy of the text of the license is included along with the sources.

+I can be reached directly by email at shashank at chintal dot in.